Social Studies Electives

 The purpose of this elective course is to introduce the student to basic psychological concepts and principles and the rules, laws, and theories of psychology.
 Topics of study include: determiners of personality (heredity and environment), theories of the development of intelligence and testing characteristics of basic needs, and self-concept (theories of development).
 With this knowledge of themselves and others, students should be able to adapt to changing situations and be able to make informed decisions.

-Sociology - 1 Semester - Grades 11-12
+Women's Studies - 1 Semester - Grades 10-12